david-fong/okiidoku/README.md

 - (WIP) efficiently(?) put full grids in a canonical form
 - (WIP) archive collections of grids in highly-compressed form

-It supports parametric grid size in a performant manner.
+It supports parametric grid size.

 In the future, it will have language bindings for WASM/JS and Python.